-The “Playhouse Settlement” quickly became a magnet for some of the best African-American artists of the day.
-Dancers, printmakers, actors, writers all found a place where they could practice their crafts.
-The Jelliffe’s held high standards of excellence in the arts, not for the sake of excellence, but because they knew that pursuing excellence makes the greatest demands on the individual to fulfill the promise of his potential.
-The Playhouse Settlement was renamed Karamu, a Swahili word meaning “Place of enjoyment in the Center of the Community”, in 1941.
+The Playhouse Settlement quickly became a magnet for some of the best African-American artists of the day.
+Dancers, printmakers, actors, and writers all found a place where they could practice their crafts.
+The Jelliffes held high standards of excellence in the arts, not for the sake of excellence, but because they knew that pursuing excellence makes the greatest demands on the individual to fulfill the promise of his potential.
+The Playhouse Settlement became an active contributor to the Harlem Renaissance, and Langston Hughes roamed the Settlement’s halls constantly.

 Reflecting the strength of the Black influence on its development, the Playhouse Settlement was officially renamed Karamu House in 1941.
 Karamu is a word in the Swahili language meaning “a place of joyful gathering.”
 It became a place where families could gather, share stories, feast, and enjoy.

 Langston Hughes, remarked in 1961 that “it is a cultural shame that a great country like America, with twenty million people of color, has no primarily serious colored theatre.
 There isn’t.
 Karamu is the very nearest thing to it.
 My feeling is not only should a Negro theatre, if we want to use that term, do plays by and about Negroes, but it should do plays slanted toward the community in which it exists.
 It should be in a primarily Negro community since that is the way our racial life in America is still…It should not be a theatre that should be afraid to do a Negro folk play about people who are perhaps not very well-educated because some of the intellectuals, or “intellectuals” in quotes, are ashamed of such material.”